Email marketing has gotten a bad rap over the years.

 Four Drip Campaigns to Extend Your Communications Plan

-We’ve been emailing Spin Sucks every Monday through Friday to our subscribers for the past seven years.
+We’ve been emailing Spin Sucks every Monday through Friday to our subscribers for a gazillion years now.

 But, of course, not all of our subscribers have been with us from day one.

-That means they don’t necessarily know what the PESO model is, or that I have an obsessive Robert Downey Jr. crush, or that the Jack Bauer references are about my beloved, but very naughty dog, not Kiefer Sutherland.
+That means they don’t necessarily know what the PESO Model is, or that I have an obsessive Robert Downey Jr. crush, or that the Jack Bauer references are about my former beloved, but very naughty dog, not Kiefer Sutherland.

 Rather than leaving these new subscribers to feel like the new kid in high school who is left out of everyone’s inside jokes, we have an 10-email welcome series all new subscribers receive.

 It introduces them to the Spin Sucks themes, while showing them how to navigate this awesome community.

 Top-of-mind email drip campaigns are designed to keep in touch with prospective customers who aren’t quite ready to buy or existing customers you haven’t seen in awhile.